Merging With Traffic: Step-by-Step Instructions To Entering a HighwayUpdated Oct. 30, 2020

 Avoid driving in the wrong direction

 The start of highway exit ramps will be marked with “DO NOT ENTER” and “WRONG WAY” signs.
-There may also be directional arrows painted on the road way and other high-tech warning devices to prevent drivers entering the highway in the wrong direction.
+There may also be directional arrows painted on the roadway and other high-tech warning devices to prevent drivers from entering the highway in the wrong direction.
 Look out for these warning signs and make sure you are entering the freeway via the correct ramp.

 Around the United States, motorists driving the wrong way are the cause of several hundred traffic deaths every year.
 This mistake is most often made by drunk drivers, though it can also be caused by distracted driving and driving in an unfamiliar area.

 If you find you have entered the highway in the wrong direction, DO NOT slam on the brakes, turn around or attempt to reverse back along the ramp.
 Instead, remain calm and follow these steps:

 - Switch on your hazard lights and low-beam headlights to warn oncoming traffic.

 - Pull over to the side of the road as soon as possible.

 - Contact emergency services to ask for guidance.
 It is likely a recovery vehicle will need to come and collect you.